Exhibition game: Club football

 Since the introduction of league football, most club sides play a number of friendlies before the start of each season (called pre-season friendlies).
-Friendly football matches are considered to be non-competitive and are only used to "warm up" players for a new season/competitive match.
-Some rules may be changed or experimented with (such as unlimited substitutions, which allow teams to play less experienced players).
-Frequently such games take place between a large club and nearby smaller clubs, such as those between Newcastle United and Gateshead.
+Friendly football matches are considered to be non-competitive and are mostly used to "warm up" players for a new season/competitive match.
+Some rules may be changed or experimented with, such as unlimited substitutions (which allow teams to play less experienced players).
+Frequently such games take place between a large club and nearby smaller clubs, such as those between Newcastle United and Gateshead, or on a large club on an international tour against local opponents.
+Since the 2000s, friendlies played in the United States have become increasingly lucrative for European teams.

 Although most friendlies are simply one-off matches arranged between the clubs in which a certain amount is paid by the challenger club to the incumbent club, some teams do compete in short tournaments, such as the Emirates Cup, Teresa Herrera Trophy, International Champions Cup and the Amsterdam Tournament.
 Although these events may involve sponsorship deals, a trophy, and television broadcasts, there is little prestige attached to them.
 In addition, club teams may tour other continents as part of global branding campaigns.

 International football

 International teams also play friendlies, generally in preparation for the qualifying or final stages of major tournaments.
 This is essential, since national squads generally have much less time together in which to prepare.
 The biggest difference between friendlies at the club and international levels is that international friendlies mostly take place during club league seasons, not between them.
 This has on occasion led to disagreement between national associations and clubs as to the availability of players, who could become injured or fatigued in a friendly.

 International friendlies give team managers the opportunity to experiment with team selection and tactics before the tournament proper, and also allow them to assess the abilities of players they may potentially select for the tournament squad.
 Players can be booked in international friendlies, and can be suspended from future international matches based on red cards or accumulated yellows in a specified period.
 Caps and goals scored also count towards a player's career records.
 The results can play a part in affecting the country's FIFA ranking.
 In 2004, FIFA ruled that substitutions by a team be limited to six per match in international friendlies in response to criticism that such matches were becoming increasingly farcical with managers making as many as 11 substitutions per match.
 An international match loses its official status if this regulation is breached.

-Matches in multinational football tournaments such as the King's Cup, the Kirin Cup, and the China Cup are usually considered international friendlies by FIFA.
+Matches in multinational football tournaments such as the King's Cup, the Kirin Cup, Intercontinental Cup and the China Cup are usually considered international friendlies by FIFA.